 This year’s lecture was delivered by Professor Ha-Joon Chang of Cambridge University and buster-in-chief of myths about the glorious wonders of capitalism.
 Professor Chang has spent a good part of his academic career dispelling fairytales like the one suggesting that the rise of his native South Korea (and that of the other East Asian Tigers) is wholly attributable to the magic of “free markets.”

 The organizers of the lecture could not have picked a better candidate to honor Professor Adedeji than Professor Chang.

 (3) The title of Professor Chang’s lecture was “The Industrialization Imperative: Why does Africa still have to industrialize?”.
-The lecture is based on a 190 page report that Chang has prepared for the ECA that we are still swallowing.
+The lecture is based on a 190 page report that Chang has prepared for the ECA that we are still digesting.
 We hope to do a full blog post once we’ve digested it.